 Lastly is this image:

 I would really like to thank all the people at Old Glory, they were amazing!
-Also thanks to all the people who bought my book How to Take Pictures of an Eclipse: An astrophotography beginner’s guide to capturing solar and lunar eclipses.
+Also thanks to all the people who bought my book How to Take Pictures of an Eclipse.
 Hope to see you all at the next eclipse in 2023 (Annular) and 2024 (Total here in Texas, yeah!).

 Share this post!